microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Buffer Pointers and Aliasing

-All buffer pointers are considered restricted pointers.
-In other words, given two different objects of buffer pointer type, it is assumed that their pointees do not overlap by default.
+By default, buffer pointers are assumed to be restrict pointers as defined by the C99 standard.

 An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of buffer pointer type.
 It is assumed that the pointee of an object with this attribute can overlap with the pointee of any other object with this attribute.